UC/CSU a-g requirements for 4-year College Admission Eligibility

 - During the month of January counselors visit senior English classes to complete the Cuesta Application for the following fall

-- Current seniors are eligible for one full year of free tuition Click here for the Cuesta Promise and General Scholarship Application
+- Current seniors are eligible for TWO full years of free tuition Click here for the Cuesta Promise and General Scholarship Application

-- To be eligible the student must complete the FASFA https://fafsa.ed.gov/ and the Cuesta Promise form.
+- To be eligible the student must complete the FASFA https://fafsa.ed.gov/ and the The Cuesta Promise form.

 - Seniors will be required to the take the English and Math placement tests in spring